 Drive along the Chinchilla Tara Road and turn into Vanrenens Road.
 A waste water pond is on your left.
 Gas infrastructure is on your right and further along on your left the huge Kenya Water Treatment facility is just visible.

 People living on lifestyle blocks of 30 to 800 acres to the south and east of the Kenya Gas Hub were the first to report health impacts from the gas industry.
 A lot of large infrastructure is located in this area, including Origin Energy’s Ironbark CSG Project and QGC/ BG Group/ Royal Dutch Shell’s Brentleigh Park and Kenya gas fields.
 Within a fifteen to twenty kilometre radius of this infrastructure, people are affected by headaches, nose bleeds and respiratory problems.
-The most affected are the people who are there twenty-four hours, seven days a week, which of course includes small children too young to go to school.
+The most affected are the people who are there twenty-four hours, seven days a week, which includes small children too young to go to school.

 Back to Kogan Condamine Road